Project background

 Workstream 1: Understanding

-We will work with patients and professionals to understand their experiences of telephone treatments and the types of challenges they face, and we will explore IAPT data to understand which groups of people experience the greatest difficulties with telephone-delivered treatments.
+We worked with patients and professionals to understand their experiences of telephone treatments and the types of challenges they face, and we explored IAPT data to understand which groups of people experience the greatest difficulties with telephone-delivered treatments.
+Read our findings from our interviews with patients, practitioners and service leads.

 Workstream 2: Intervention development

-Our previous work suggests that this intervention will need to include several different parts, including professional training, educational materials to help patients understand what telephone-delivered treatments are like and best-practice guidelines and workshops for IAPT teams.
+Our previous work suggested that this intervention would need to include several different parts, including professional training, educational materials to help patients understand what telephone-delivered treatments are like and best-practice guidelines and workshops for IAPT teams.

 Workstream 4: Evaluating